geritwo/gns-users/README.md

 I used Flask because I have wanted to try it for long but since I was not experienced with REST API design - I mainly used, not created any APIs for Python devtools - I decided I'd go as I would naturally go with it and Googled heavily.

-Did it in 3 sittings, you may see it from the commit history.
-To sum it up:
+Did it in 3 sittings, you may see it from the commit history. _Update:_ The first sitting was intended to be 3 hours long but it was hintered by an Interned outage of more than an hour meaning no commits, no pip packages, no manuals available.
+The second and third sittings was also very lifelike 2 days later with kid, deliveries, lunch break and repair man interrupting it so in _gross_ lifelike home office working hours it was roughly 6 hours to complete with Flask and its modules I've never used of and I didn't have the time to cheat, meaning look up docs when not working on it because of family and well, work.

+To sum the coding workflow up:

 1. I wanted to use Flask to create server easily but didn't know how to create simple backend with no UI.
 I aimed to create the API endpoints first and then DB I was not familiar with authentication or how the requests should be handled so I had to look up
 [a suitable example](https://github.com/miguelgrinberg/REST-auth/blob/master/api.py) and tailored it to the assignment.